 Impairment of financial assets is based on a forward-looking expected credit loss (ECL) approach for financial assets classified as amortised cost and Fair Value through Other Comprehensive Income (FVOCI).

 The ECL approach utilises historical information, current conditions and forecasts of future economic conditions to generate the expected credit loss for assets.
 Multiple economic scenarios are modelled and weighted as part of the ECL calculation using a variety of future economic assumptions, including a central scenario which is based on the assumptions used in the Bank's financial planning process, updated for any changes to the prevailing economic conditions at year end.
 At initial recognition, financial assets are categorised as stage 1 and an impairment provision is required for ECL resulting from default events expected within the next 12 months (12-month ECL).

-The Bank assesses exposures to be in stage 2 when the accounts are more than 30 days past due or where there has been a significant increase in credit risk compared to initial recognition.
+The Bank assesses exposures to be in stage 2 when the accounts are more than 30 days past due or there has been a significant increase in credit risk compared to initial recognition.
 The Bank considers both quantitative and qualitative factors based on early warning indicators and expert credit risk assessment when making the determination.
 For assets in stage 2, the ECL recognised is equal to the expected loss calculated over the life of the exposure.

-Financial assets are classified as stage 3 when there is objective evidence that the exposure is credit impaired, with expected credit losses still calculated on a lifetime basis.
+Financial assets are included in stage 3 when there is objective evidence that the exposure is credit impaired, with expected credit losses still calculated on a lifetime basis.
 Exposures may be deemed to be impaired if they are more than 90 days past due or otherwise considered to be in default (including possession, insolvency and assets beyond term expiry).
 Criteria of application is consistent with the definition of default used for internal credit risk management purposes.
 The impairment provision is determined using the same calculation as stage 2, but with the Probability of Default (PD) set to 100%.
+However, Profit income is calculated by applying the EPR to the net amortised cost of the financial assets (that is, net of credit allowance).